devcontainers-contrib/features/src/mkdocs/README.md

 | plugins | A space delimitered list of mkdocs plugins (will be injected into the mkdocs pipx env). see proposals for example | string | mkdocs-material |

----

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/devcontainers-contrib/features/blob/main/src/mkdocs/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._